-Until The Highlanders returns to service Marine Atlantic will modify its scheduled service.
+Until The Highlanders returns to service Marine Atlantic will be modifying its scheduled service.

 Passengers should call well ahead of the booked departure or check the crossing schedule online before arriving at their terminal.

-The Crown corporation also stated the scheduled crossings of the Argentia to North Sydney service (Wednesday from North Sydney and Thursday from Argentia) have been cancelled.
+The company also stated that the scheduled crossing of the Argentia to North Sydney service (Wednesday from North Sydney and Thursday from Argentia) has been cancelled.

 Passengers have the option of rebooking for the next crossing of that service or being rerouted through Port aux Basques.